HSBNE-Archive/Policy/Rules/Rules.md

         in the person being removed from the exec.
 If this item occurs it must be published to the general membership in accordance with item 6.
-    6.  the circumstances of all office vacancies to the management committee must be published to the general membership via the official communication method of the group.
+    6.  the circumstances of all office vacancies to the management committee must be published to the general membership via the official communication medium of the association.
     7. A member may be removed from office at a general meeting of the association if 3/4 of the full membership vote in favour of removing the member.